Angela Stanton-King: Politics

-On March 6, 2020, Stanton-King officially launched a campaign to challenge incumbent Representative John Lewis for Georgia's 5th congressional district in the 2020 United States House of Representatives elections.
+On March 6, 2020, Stanton-King officially launched a campaign to challenge incumbent representative John Lewis for Georgia's 5th congressional district in the 2020 United States House of Representatives elections.
 She won the Republican primary in an uncontested race, with polls indicating Lewis was a heavy favorite in the general election.
 Lewis died from pancreatic cancer on July 17, 2020, and was replaced on the ballot by Nikema Williams, state senator and chair of the Georgia Democratic Party.

 On November 3, 2020, Stanton-King was defeated by Williams in a landslide victory for the Democrats, receiving 14.9% of the vote compared to 85.1% received by Williams.

-Stanton-King is part of a coalition of Black supporters of Donald Trump.
-Stanton-King attended an event at the White House in February 2020 alongside Donald Trump to celebrate Black History Month.
+Stanton-King joined a coalition of Black supporters of Donald Trump in 2020.
+She attended an event at the White House in February 2020 alongside Trump to celebrate Black History Month.
 She supported the First Step Act, which outlawed the handcuffing of women during childbirth.
-While in prison in 2004, she says she was shackled while giving birth, and that her daughter was “snatched from [her] arms 24 hours later”.
+While in prison in 2004, she says she was shackled while giving birth, and that her daughter was "snatched from [her] arms 24 hours later".

 She supports the right to vote for anyone released after a felony conviction.

-Stanton-King tweeted in support of the 2021 Myanmar coup d'etat, and indicated her support for a military coup in the United States against President Joe Biden.
+Stanton-King tweeted in support of the 2021 Myanmar coup d'état, and indicated her support for a military coup in the United States against President Joe Biden.

 Stanton-King has made several anti-LGBTQ statements on Twitter, including comparing the LGBTQ rights movement to pedophilia.
-She has said that she does not support that child is transgender.
+She has said that she does not support that her child is transgender.
 Stanton-King appeared on Dr. Phil to discuss her relationship with her child.
 Stanton-King subsequently threatened to assault transgender advocate Ashlee Marie Preston, who was also invited onto the program.
 Stanton-King was subsequently banned from Twitter for those threats.

-Support for QAnon

 Stanton-King has repeatedly tweeted QAnon slogans and a number of baseless claims.
 In October 2020, she stormed out of an on-camera interview with The Guardian when asked about her support of the conspiracy theory.
 At the 2021 Conservative Political Action Conference, she said she supported investigations into certain QAnon claims.

+Stanton-King campaigned for independent candidate Robert F. Kennedy Jr. in the 2024 United States presidential election.
+Stanton King stated that the Republican Party was insufficiently "pro-black" and that she admired the Kennedy Family's historic support for civil rights.
+Stanton-King was appointed the Black voter engagement director for Kennedy's campaign.
+In April 2024, Stanton-King posted homophobic remarks directed towards a Black conservative supporter of Trump.
+On May 22, Stanton-King announced that she has stepped down from the campaign.